lizbethrobledo/lizbethrobledo.github.io/README.md

       <h4>Victoria: </h4>
             <p>1.
 WRITE DOWN CALCULATOR STEPS WHEN GIVEN.</p>
             <p>2.
 Mr. Batrez would rather see you work and get the answer wrong than have a right answer with no work at all.
 He needs to see what you did wrong so he can help you.</p>
+            <p>3.
+Pre-cal will be helpful to you when you get to Math Y2 if you manage to remember what you learned in the class.
+I recommend having your Pre-cal notes with you as a refresher getting into Math Y2.</p>
+            <p>4.
+Be prepared to be called up to finish a problem on the whiteboard - everybody will go through it.</p>
     </div>
     <div class="card">
       <h2>Theory of Knowledge & AP Gov</h2>